easystats/performance/tests/testthat/_snaps/check_dag.md

       Identification of direct effects

       Incorrectly adjusted!
-      Your model adjusts for a collider, `sm_h_total_kid`.
-To estimate the direct effect, do not adjust for it, to avoid collider-bias.
+      Your model adjusts for a potential collider.
+To estimate the direct effect, do not adjust for `sm_h_total_kid` to avoid collider-bias.
+It is recommended to double-check for the collider-bias on the dagitty-website.

       Identification of total effects

       Incorrectly adjusted!
-      Your model adjusts for a collider, `sm_h_total_kid`.
-To estimate the total effect, do not adjust for it, to avoid collider-bias.
+      Your model adjusts for a potential collider.
+To estimate the total effect, do not adjust for `sm_h_total_kid` to avoid collider-bias.
+It is recommended to double-check for the collider-bias on the dagitty-website.